UPDATE on the Unique Key Model

 SET risk_level = CASE

--- Transactions with a dispute history or in high-risk regions
+-- Transactions with a chargeback record or in a high-risk region

 WHEN has_dispute_history = TRUE THEN 'high'